jgalfaro/mirrored-mimoGAN/README.md

 Massive MIMO, Pilot contamination attack, Generative Adversarial Network, Network security.

+## Architecture of our proposed GAN

+Figure 1 shows the architecture of our proposed GAN.
+The discriminator contains four layers.
+The three first layers consist of convolutional (*Con2D*) operations, followed by *BatchNormalization*, *LeakyRelu*, and *DropOut* operations.
+The last layer is composed of *Flatten* and *Dense* operations, followed by a *Sigmoid* linear activation function, which returns a binary output (e.g., *true* or *false*).

+The generator is designed as an estimator, with encoding and decoding blocks, to estimate the channel from the noisy received signals ($Y$) at the BS.
+I.e., it acts as an autoencoder estimating real channel matrices from the noisy signals.
+The generator is composed of four encoding blocks and four decoding blocks.
+Each encoding block consists of layers with convolutional (*Con2D*) operations, followed by *BatchNormalization* and *Relu* operations.
+The output of the last encoding block is sent to the first decoding block.
+Each decoding block is composed of transpose convolutional (*Con2DTranspose*) operations, followed by *BatchNormalization* and *Relu* operations.
+The last layer of the last decoder uses a *tanh* activation function, to scale the output values in the range -1 and 1.

 ## Matlab Simulations

 We simulate a single-cell network in Matlab with the characteristics